Druid Arch Hike: How to Get to This Iconic Spot in Canyonlands

 - Sunscreen

-- Hiking poles – I prefer for long hikes + provides extra stability
+- Hiking poles – I prefer them for long hikes, and they provide extra stability.

 - First aid kit